LuNi HomeJapanTokyoYoyogi Park

 Q: How do you get to Yoyogi Park by train?

-A: The easiest way to get to Yoyogi Park is via Harajuku Station on the JR Yamanote Line or Yoyogi-Koen Station on the Tokyo Metro Chiyoda Line.
-Both stations are within a short walking distance from the park’s main entrances.
+A: The easiest way to reach Yoyogi Park by train is via Harajuku Station on the JR Yamanote Line or Yoyogi-Koen Station on the Tokyo Metro Chiyoda Line.
+Both stations are just a short walk from the park’s main entrances.

 Q: Is Yoyogi Park free to enter?

-A: Yes, entry to Yoyogi Park is completely free.
-There are no admission fees for any part of the park, including the playground and open grass areas.
+A: Yes, Yoyogi Park is free to enter.
+There are no admission fees for any part of the park, including its play areas, fountains, and open green spaces.

 Q: Can you ride bikes or scooters in Yoyogi Park?